rafaelfachinelli/rafaelfachinelli/README.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi!
 Welcome to my profile

-I'm 26 years old, I work as a Junior Developer at Develcode and I'm a student of Systems Analysis and Development at FATEC Ferraz de Vasconcelos in the state of São Paulo - Brazil, I'm focused on studying the most current languages for web development in order to become a full stack developer.
+I'm 27 years old, I work as a Developer at Develcode and I'm a student of Systems Analysis and Development at FATEC Ferraz de Vasconcelos in the state of São Paulo - Brazil, I'm focused on studying the most current languages for web development in order to become a full stack developer.

 <details>
 <summary>More about me</summary>